Hong Kong 47: China

 The State Council's Hong Kong and Macau Affairs Office (HKMAO) said in a commentary on 25 November 2024 that Tai and others were “far from being genuine advocates” for democracy.
 Rather they were its “true destructors” as they had promoted a plan that would have betrayed the country and harmed the interests of Hongkongers, it said.

 Foreign

 The United States "strongly condemns" the verdict, saying the activists were "aggressively prosecuted and jailed" under "politically motivated prosecutions" for normal political activity protected under the Basic Law.
 The European Union said it was deeply concerned about "another unprecedented blow against fundamental freedoms", warning it could further undermine confidence in the rule of law.
 The United Kingdom said the sentencing clearly shows the security law was used to criminalise political dissent.

+Amnesty International Hong Kong criticized the Court of Appeal for rejecting the appeals of 12 defendants in the "Hong Kong 47" case, calling the charges politically motivated.
+The group condemned the use of "Article 23" to deny early release on vague "national security" grounds.
+Amnesty called for the immediate release of all convicted individuals, asserting peaceful opposition is not a crime.

 Japanese Chief Cabinet Secretary Yoshimasa Hayashi said during the press conference that the Japanese government expressed serious concern for the situation that undermines the one country, two systems framework.
 He called on the Chinese government and Hong Kong authorities to respect the rights and freedoms of Hong Kong citizens, while working closely with the international community to exert strong pressure.